RaghavS06/FPGA_side_projects/README.md

 # FPGA_side_projects

 Self-explanatory. just a place i can put my modules i make and side projects where i learn cool things in SV.
+I put the testbench waveforms here for easy access, but if you want to see the actual code it is also in the code folders in the repo.

 ## UART TX/RX Transiever Project